tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![train_model.png](Images/train_model.png)

-The next step after training the model is **validating** it.
+The next step after training the model is validating it.
 A common approach is the train/test split approach.
 Walk students through how this approach is used.

 * In order to validate a model, it must be scored, which the sklearn `score` function can do.
 Either the testing or training data sets are passed to the `score` function, and the function evaluates the results.

 Explain to students that the scoring process takes the predictions made using the data and compares it to their actual outcomes (i.e., predicted y versus actual y).
-If the predictions are the same and the score is **1.0**, the model is considered perfectly accurate.
+If the predictions are the same and the score is 1.0, the model is considered perfectly accurate.
 Generally, the closer the score is to 1.0, the more accurate the model.

 * It's important to note to students that two things need to be scored: the training AND test data.